 Intrusta is a premium-only Windows antivirus that offers protection against malware, spyware, and adware.
-This newcomer to the antivirus space claims to offer “world class customers support” and provides a 30-day money-back guarantee.
+This newcomer to the antivirus space is a white label of Avira, a well known and established German antivirus.
+So when you go with this program, you're getting a super safe, well-trusted technology, for half the price.

 Although Intrusta is certainly light on features, it does include three scanning modes to choose from.